jbroadway/docs/docs/1.0/recording-a-show/mixed-reality-mode.md

 If you have additional Vive Trackers that you want to use to track your lower body, follow the [[ Characters / full-body tracking ]] instructions _after you've entered Mixed Reality mode_, so that Flipside Studio knows to exclude the camera tracker from the list of body trackers.

+## Troubleshooting

+If you don't see the **Mixed Reality** button on the underside of the Recordings palette, double-che ck the following things:

+1. Make sure your Vive Tracker is turned on before launching Flipside Studio.
+2. Make sure the **externalcamera.cfg** file is in the same folder as the **Flipside - HTC Vive.exe** file in your Steam library.
+3. Make sure you're on the **Recordings** palette, since the options change depending on the palette that's active.

 ---

 Next: [[ Handheld camera ]]